 - Image Stabilisation: Most cameras have inbuilt image stabilization.
 It helps if the lens system has one too.
 Working together, they give the best outcome.

 - The Best Nikon D3500 Lenses in 2022

 - Frequently Asked Questions

-It can be quite challenging to select a good Nikon D3500 compatible lens from a pool of dozens of variants currently available in the market.
-I have used this DSLR for over 5 years when I started my photographic journey, and hence I know this camera quite well.
+It can be pretty challenging to find a suitable lens for the Nikon D3500 from a pool of dozens of variants currently available in the market.
+I had used this DSLR for over five years when I started my photographic journey, and hence I know this camera quite satisfactorily.